 It does not make any changes to your content, and if you want to turn it off, then you can simply deactivate the plugin.

 We hope this article helped you easily customize WordPress excerpts without any coding.
-You may also like our list of the plugins every business site must have or our guide on how to get an SSL certificate for your site.
+You may also like our list of the plugins every business site must have or our guide on how to display blog post meta data in WordPress themes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.